UniversalDependencies/UD_Latvian-LVTB/README.txt

 # Changelog
 To be published in v2.1
   * Duplicated and artificially constructed sentences removed.
+  * Fixed bug resulting Evident=Fh,Nfh where Evident=Fh should be.

 2017-02-15 v2.0
   * Annotation changed according to UDv2 guidelines.